tetherto/wdk-wallet-ton/README.md

 # @wdk/wallet-ton

+**Note**: This package is currently in beta.
+Please test thoroughly in development environments before using in production.

 A simple and secure package to manage BIP-44 wallets for the TON blockchain.
 This package provides a clean API for creating, managing, and interacting with TON wallets using BIP-39 seed phrases and TON-specific derivation paths.

 ## 🔍 About WDK